 The suppression of NK activity at doses above 0.833 mg/kg/day PFOS was considered a consistent pattern of findings and not downgraded for inconsistent effects at lower doses.
+Reduced NK cell activity in the lower dose range (0.833 to 5 mg/kg/day PFOS) takes place without changes in body weight, spleen or thymus cellularity, or other signs of overt toxicity.
 The conclusions are restricted to the evidence of PFOS-associated suppression; although some authors suggest the data support an inverted U-shaped dose response with increased NK activity at low doses of PFOS (0.017 to 0.166 mg/kg/day) and decreased NK cell activity at higher doses (Wirth et al. 2014).
 Additional data would be necessary to further characterize the shape of the dose-response curve at lower doses.
 Although NK activity was suppressed at doses above 0.833 mg/kg/day PFOS, confidence was not increased for dose response as the evidence for dose response was unclear.
 Several studies showed the same or lower magnitude of effect at higher doses (e.g., male mice show 42% reduction in NK activity at 1 mg/kg dose, but only a 28% reduction at 5 mg/kg in Keil et al. 2008) (see Figure D23).